Configuring Windows 11 Insider Previews for Optimal Performance: A Practical Guide

 Utilizing Copilot Features in Windows 11

-Copilot can help, but it can also add background load depending on the build and the feature set.
+Copilot can help, but it can also add background load depending on the build and feature set.

 How I handle it